george24601/notes/java/spring/misc.md

-how is circular dependency solved?
+How is meterregistry implemented with the system metrics?

 How spring inits object - create instance, pre-init,  create Bean instance, post-init, porcess annotation and inject properties